(This post may contain affiliate links. You can read my disclosure page here.)

 Anytime I take my children for a walk in the stroller or I am on my commute to and from work I listen to blogging podcasts.
 Podcasts keep me motivated during the times I am physically unable to blog.
 Plus I am able to learn from other bloggers who have had some of the same blogging struggles I do.

 You can only burn that candle from both ends for so long.
-Until finally you end up burned out, sick and wondering why you even wanted to be a blogger in the first place.
-Blogging takes time and the most important thing is to find a way stick with it for the long term.
+If you work too hard with no rest then you end up burned out, sick and wondering why you even wanted to be a blogger in the first place.
+Giving yourself time to rest can also be great for creativity as well.